karolisjan/classic-computer-science-problems/README.md

 # Classic Computer Science Problems

-Following Classic Computer Science Problems in Python by David Kopec
+Collection of solutions to Classic Computer Science Problems in Python by David Kopec.